fox-techniques/irene-sankey/docs/demo.md

     ```

-## How to Use
+## 🚀 How to Use

-Once the Irene-Sankey package is installed, you can use it in your projects.
+Once the IRENE-Sankey package is installed, you can use it in your projects.
 Here’s the code of the demo:

 ```py title="irene_sankey_demo.py" linenums="1"
 import pandas as pd